chriswilty/weather-service/README.md

 - `GET ws: /api/weather-service/streaming/current`

-  Retrieves a continuous stream of current weather data for a pre-defined list of locations; data for each location in the list are emitted in turn, one every 3 seconds.
-In a future release, users will be able to add and remove locations, and modify the emit frequency.
+  Retrieves a continuous stream of current weather data for a pre-defined list of locations; data for each location in the list are emitted in turn, by default one every 3 seconds.
+Note that changing the update frequency or adding / removing locations will be reflected in currently open streams, not just newly connected ones; see [Streaming Parameters](#streaming-parameters).

 #### Response
   Weather data are returned in a specific format; see example below.